 Traditional investment routes such as the above methods are incredibly popular in the UK.
 UK Shares and ETFs provide investor access to some of the largest blue chip companies in the world, meaning they’re often a popular choice with risk-wary investors.
 Home to key sector powerhouses and fortified by a stable, liquid financial framework, a lot of international investors flock to the UK for security.
 As far as security is concerned, the UK housing market has been a top choice for low-risk capital allocation for some time.

 Despite Brexit, the UK economy still thrives on foreign investment, and its real estate market is a honey pot for an array of international investors looking to diversify capital.
-So much so, that foreign investment in UK property has soared 180% in the last 11 years.
+So much so, that foreign investments in UK commercial property has increased from £7.4 billion in 2015 to £13.1 billion in 2022.

 Investing in UK Property with Real Estate Crowdfunding

 The idea of investing in property yourself might seem farfetched if you find yourself more fiscally limited than the average property mogul snapping up prime real estate in hotbed markets across the globe.
-This is where Real Estate Crowdfunding plays a crucial part.
-Akin to P2P Lending, sites like Loanpad and CapitalRise streamline more limited amounts of investable capital into up-and-coming real estate projects, offering a healthy return for investors looking for a slice of real estate profit without breaking the bank; some sites boast return rates of around 9%.
+This is where real estate crowdfunding plays a crucial part.
+Akin to P2P Lending, sites like Kuflink and CapitalRise streamline more limited amounts of investable capital into up-and-coming real estate projects, offering a healthy return for investors looking for a slice of real estate profit without breaking the bank; some sites boast return rates of around 9%.

-There are just under 22 UK-based Real Estate Crowdfunding platforms to choose from, with some offering start-up investment plans from around £1,000.
+There are more than 25 UK-based real estate crowdfunding platforms to choose from, with some offering start-up investment plans from as little as £100.

 Investing in the United Kingdom with Peer-To-Peer Lending